nilc-nlp/ProsSegue/README.md

 - (if applicable) a .csv file containing metrics obtained using only the first and the second heuristic *(e.g. SP_D2_255_metrics_ONLY_H1_H2.csv)*
 - (if applicable) a .csv file containing metrics obtained using only the silences' heuristic *(e.g. SP_D2_255_metrics_ONLY_SIL.csv)*

+Note: The files indicated with "v2" in the inquiry SP_DID_242 indicated the files that were generated and obtained after a manual revision of the transcription of its audio.

 Note: Some fields are marked with "(possibly)" because in some cases the segments were processed individually, and then concatenated before processed, and in some cases they were only processed after concatenation.

-Some fields are marked with "(if applicable)" because the files only exist for the inquiries that contain a reference TextGrid
+Note: Some fields are marked with "(if applicable)" because the files only exist for the inquiries that contain a reference TextGrid

+Note: In SP_D2_012, the indication of speakers was confusing (doc., doc.f, doc.m, inf., inf.f, inf.m) and when standardizing names of speakers we were not sure how many speakers there actually were, so we experimented uniting the utterances of some speakers that seemed to be the same person (files indicated by "3loc","4loc","6loc").
+The expert who manually segmented the inquiry chose the version with 3 speakers ("3loc") to use at the article.